caseyanderson/howtoSC3/session01/06-GUI.md

 ![](/assets/mixer-window-volume.png)

 In the code above we create a new instance of `Knob` (with `Knob.new`), assign it to our `GUI` `~window`, and use `Rect` to give it both a location and size in `~window`.
 We also use the method `.action` to print the value of the `Knob` to the `post` window. `.action` typically connects a view with some other part of SC, like the `post` window or an active `Synth`.
-Without `.action` we would not know what value the knob has.
+Without `.action` we would not know what value the `Knob` has.
 Try moving the knob around and viewing its value/position in the `post` window.

-Okay so here is a bit of an annoying aspect of SC: if we print `GUI` values to the `post` window we are going to have to click back and forth between moving the `Knob` and checking its value in the `post`, as clicking on the `~window` makes the `post` window disappear.
-While this is annoying, we can use the `NumberBox` view as a work-around.
+Okay so here is a bit of an annoying aspect of SC: if we print `GUI` values to the `post` window we are going to have to click back and forth between moving the `Knob` and checking its value in the `post`, as clicking on `~window` makes the `post` window disappear.
+While this is annoying we can use the `NumberBox` view as a work-around.
 Follow along:

 ```python3